-IEEE WIE apps and eBooks aim to inspire and empower young women to become engineers, while celebrating the achievements of IEEE women in a wide range of technical professions.
+IEEE WIE apps and eBooks aim to inspire and empower young women to become engineers, while celebrating the achievements of women in IEEE in a wide range of technical professions.

-The hope is to enhance the appeal of such careers, and show through example how they can benefit humanity.
+The hope is to enhance the appeal of such careers, and show, through example, how engineers benefit humanity.

-- Aims to increase young womens’ understanding of engineering careers
+- Aims to increase the understanding of engineering careers.

-- Introduces IEEE women and their stories on how and why they were inspired to become engineers, teaches about their work environments, and offers advice for women considering a career in engineering
+- Highlights women in IEEE and their stories on how and they were inspired to become engineers, introduces their work environments, and offers advice for women considering a career in engineering.

 - A brief biography